 Managing your pain is an easy task but it requires a lot of work on little areas of your lifestyle along with paying attention to some really basic things.
-A beautiful life that’s free of back pain is possible by following some very simple steps.
+A beautiful life that’s free of backaches is possible by following some very simple steps.

 It is easier to treat in the early stages.
 Whenever you get injured and the area starts swelling, apply ice packs for the first couple of hours and then switch to heating pads.
 If the injury is serious, go to a walk in clinic immediately.

 Exercise is the best way to prevent and manage back pain.
-Choose exercises that strengthen your core as stronger abdominal muscles prevent chronic pains and benefits people already suffering from it.
-You can also get an exercise chart made for you at a local gym or a walk-in clinic.
+Choose exercises that strengthen your core as stronger abdominal muscles prevent chronic discomfort and benefit people already suffering from it.
+You can also get an exercise chart made for you at a local gym.

-Make your posture better by paying attention to your ways of sitting or standing.
+Make your posture better by paying attention to the way you sit or stand.
 Always try to be in a neutral pelvic position when standing and try to maintain the natural curve of your back while sitting.

 Choose Your Product Carefully

 As back pain is very common, products are being launched that are falsely claimed to be ergonomic.
-Always do proper research before buying any products such as mattresses, chairs or couch.
+Always do proper research before buying any products such as mattresses, chairs or couches.

 Apart from damaging your lungs smoking also causes back pain.
-Quit smoking because it’s killing you in many ways.
+Quit smoking because it’s hurting you in many ways.

 Seek Medical Attention